Senator W. J. Deboe

 In the years following the Civil War, Crittenden County faced economic struggles as agriculture prices fluctuated and infrastructure development lagged behind neighboring regions.
 However, in the 20th century, the construction of dams along the Ohio River brought about economic growth, providing hydroelectric power and attracting industry to the area.
 Today, Crittenden County continues to be a rural community with a focus on agriculture, while also embracing tourism and outdoor recreational activities along the river.

-This timeline provides a condensed summary of the historical journey of Crittenden County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Crittenden County, Kentucky.

 • 1825: Crittenden County is officially established.